How Humans Deal With And Survive Extreme Cold

 These physiological responses mean that a reasonably well nourished adult can maintain their core temperature in still air just above freezing point wearing only light clothing, though they will feel cold and shivery.

 Normal human body core temperature is 37°C, 38°C is a fever making you feel very uncomfortable and 40°C is life-threatening requiring immediate medical intervention.
-Below normal temperature, at 36°C you will start to shiver and feel very cold, by 35°C the cold feeling is very intense, the skin may feel numb and appear blue/grey as a result of diverted blood flow.
+Below normal temperature, at 36°C you will start to shiver and feel very cold, by 35°C the cold feeling is very intense, the skin may feel numb and have a blue/grey tinge as a result of diverted blood flow.
 The range of body core temperatures we can function properly within is very narrow.
+Perhaps the most surprising thing is that most people go their entire lives of many decades without once leaving the normal zone by more than a couple of degrees either way.

 This maintenance of temperature becomes much more difficult in moving air and also in damp or wet conditions.
 If the extremities fall below freezing point, even if only barely, then frostbite and possible permanent damage will occur.